AstitvaShrestha/SSD-Assignments/SQL & NOSQL Assignment/README.txt

 SETUP INSTRUCTIONS:
 ----------------------------------
 1. For SQL Queries (Q1):
-   - Import the provided database schema and data
+   - Import the provided database schema and data (you can use 'create.sql' to setup database and table schema)
    - Run the SQL files in MySQL Workbench or command line:
      - Q1_a.sql: Student performance analysis
      - Q1_b.sql: Pass rate analysis by dimensions